pierrediedhiou/cybersecurity-journey/glossary.md

 ## I
 - **Injection** — Attack inserting malicious code into an input field
+- **IP Address** — Internet Protocol Address, a unique numerical label assigned to every device on a network
+- **ipconfig** — Windows command for Internet Protocol Configuration, shows network information.
+Full path: C:\Windows\System32\ipconfig.exe
+- **IPv4** — Internet Protocol version 4, format: 192.168.0.18
+- **IPv6** — Internet Protocol version 6, format: 2a02:a31a:a4b8:7800:...
+- **ISP** — Internet Service Provider, the company providing your internet connection

+## L
+- **Localhost** — The IP address 127.0.0.1, always refers to your own machine

 ## M
 - **Malware** — Malicious software designed to damage or gain unauthorized access